 Invasive Ground Cover Thugs

-We’ve all done it, planted a fast spreading ground cover because we needed instant impact and we were sure we’d be able to keep it in check.
 Ground covers definitely have their place in the landscape, but they need room to roam.
 No border, no matter how deep, is going to keep them in check and mowing just makes them shorter; they do not disappear.
 Yet very often gardeners will plant a fast-spreading ground cover without really giving thought to what it will do in the future.
 They are looking for instant impact and fool themselves into thinking they will stay on top of keeping it in check.

 Compounding the problem is the fact that these aggressive plants are still widely available for sale.
 While the following 7 plants are often sold in garden centers, they are true garden thugs.
 Left on their own, they will take over.
 If you don’t want to be ripping them out for years to come, resist planting them in the first place.

 In some areas, plants like these go beyond aggressive and become invasive.
 Check the list of Introduced, Invasive, and Noxious Plants for your state, before you let one of these plants loose.

 02 of 06

 Bishop's Weed, Goutweed (Aegopodium Podagraria)

 There’s no denying that the variegated form of Bishop’s Weed is an attractive plant.
-It even grows well in shady sites, where we need splotches of white to brighten things up.
+It even grows well in shady sites, where you need splotches of white to brighten things up.
 But you will never have just a little Bishop’s Weed.
 As it spreads, its roots from a dense mat, smothering out any nearby plants.
 That may sound nice for weed control, but it will eventually take over your garden plants, too.

-Bishop’s weed also goes by goutweed (a mishmash of goat weed - goat’s will eat it) or Snow on the Mountain.Continue to 3 of 6 below.
+Bishop’s weed also goes by the name goutweed (a mishmash of goat weed - goats will eat it) or Snow on the Mountain.Continue to 3 of 6 below.

 03 of 06